-Tiffany is a sophomore who runs on the cross country and track teams and plays the yangqin in the Chinese Music Ensemble.
-A proud member of the East Coast Asian American Student Union (ECAASU) National Board, she hopes to engage AAPIs on critical conversations about what it means to be Asian in America and how Asians interact with other communities of color, especially around activism.
-She interested in creating a special major in sociopolitical data science that combines political science, peace and conflict studies, and statistics to analyze various political and societal trends while studying how those trends can help or harm marginalized groups.
-On campus, she is also serves as a Green Advisor and member of the Swarthmore Asian Organization.
-You can most likely find her tweeting furiously about voting rights or telling stories about running in the 2018 Boston Marathon
+A proud Marylander, Tiffany is a junior majoring in history with a minor in English.
+A proud member of the East Coast Asian American Student Union (ECAASU) National Board, she hopes to engage API/As on critical conversations about what it means to be Asian or Pacific Islander in America and how Asians interact with other communities of color, especially around activism.
+On campus, she is also serves as an RA and president of Organizing to Redefine Asian Activism (ORAA).
+She is passionate about im/migration issues, disability, and voting rights.
+Ask her about organizing the first annual Tri-College Asian Student Conference or running in the 2018 Boston Marathon!

 Joy George '20 | She/her pronouns

-Born and grown in the Bronx, Joy is a Political Science and Black Studies Special Major and a Peace and Conflict Studies Minor who actively seeks to center the universal rights of the human in her activism and academic work.
+Born and grown in the Bronx, Joy is a Political Science and Black Studies Special Major and a Peace and Conflict Studies Minor at Swarthmore College who actively seeks to center the universal rights of the human in her activism and academic work.
 She has a strong desire to work towards the liberation and determination of marginalized populations and expressly does so with love.
-Joy is a research intern at the Black Cultural Center, as well as an RA, intern with the Office of Diversity, Inclusion and Community Development and a Front-of-House Manager.
+At Swarthmore, Joy is a research intern at the Black Cultural Center, intern with the Office of Diversity, Inclusion and Community Development and the Front of House Coordinator with LPAC and Lang Music Hall.
 In the interest of holding intentional healing space, she grounds herself through building and working closely with the amazing Black women, femmes and non-binary souls of Aja.
-Joy held positions on the executive boards of both SASA and SASS and remains an active and vocal member.
-She loves learning about the traditional spiritual and healing practices of indigenous and African peoples, as well as watching horror movies and writing short stories and poetry.
+This past summer, Joy served as a counselor and a member of the Arts staff at Seeds of Peace.
+She loves learning about the traditional spiritual and healing practices of indigenous and African peoples, as well as watching horror movies, theorizing about Black Mirror and writing short stories and poetry.

 Alexis Riddick '20 | She/her pronouns